Camino Lebaniego5 Days & 4 Nights

 When To Go

-You can start this tour on any day of your choosing between May and October.
-Please note that it will be busy between July and middle of September as this is when many of the Spanish go on holiday in this area.
+You can start this tour on any day of your choosing between April and October.
+Please note that it will be busy between July and end of September as this is when many of the Spanish go on holiday in this area.
+For this reason, prices are on request at this time and during Easter and cannot be booked on the website.
+Please contact us if you wish to travel at this time.

-The first part of this route is along the coast, where the weather can be changeable.
-As you head inland to the mountains, as with all mountainous areas and particularly because of the proximity of the mountains to the coast in this area, the weather can also change suddenly and there can be sudden rain-showers, or even snow at any time of year so you should be prepared for all weather conditions with waterproof gear and plenty of sunscreen!
+As with all mountainous areas and particularly because of the proximity of the mountains to the coast in this area, the weather can also change suddenly and there can be sudden rain-showers, or even snow at any time of year so you should be prepared for all weather conditions with waterproof gear and plenty of sunscreen!

 Getting to the Start